Two Design products. Different launch trajectories. Different engagement profiles. The side-by-side below covers the metrics that matter.

 Amie launched Mar 2022.
 Layers launched Feb 2024.
 Amie has had more time to iterate and build a user base.
 Layers had the advantage of launching into a more defined market with clearer user expectations.

-Pick Amie if you want the product with the larger community behind it; sustained discussion and active users are your priority; you value stability and a longer track record; you need something that also covers Productivity.
+Pick Amie if you want the product with the larger community behind it; sustained discussion and active users are your priority; you value stability and a longer track record; you need something that also covers Calendar.

 Amie: The joyful productivity app.
 Schedule time for todos, events, and contacts.